-We don’t wish this upon you or any of your family and friends but imagine that you’re working as a bank teller and a man who you think is a customer flashes a gun and demands all the money in your till.
+We do not wish this upon you or any of your family and friends but imagine that you are working as a bank teller and a man who you think is a customer flashes a gun and demands all the money in your till.
 Trembling, you comply, and the man hustles out of the bank.
 You are so upset about being held up that you leave work and go straight to your primary care doctor, who gives you medication for your severe anxiety.
 You stay out of work for a week but then try to return.
 However, the image of the gun pointing at you is so disturbing that you can’t do your job.
 You feel anxious and maybe depressed.
 You can’t sleep and when you do, it is restless.
 You go out on medical leave and start to see a psychiatrist who diagnoses you with PTSD because you are so traumatized by the robbery, and also recommends that you not return to your bank teller job.
-If You file a claim for Workers’ Comp. benefits, you should be awarded benefits because you were subjected to abnormal working conditions (while bank holdups occur occasionally, they are not “normal”) and suffered PTSD as a result.
+If you file a claim for workers’ comp. benefits, you should be awarded benefits because you were subjected to abnormal working conditions (while bank holdups occur occasionally, they are not “normal”) and suffered PTSD as a result.

 You would also have a viable claim if a client or co-worker assaults you after what you thought was a minor disagreement.
-The bruises on your face go away in a couple of weeks, but your anxiety does not, and you are diagnosed with PTSD.
+The bruises on your face go away in a couple of weeks, but your anxiety and feeling of vulnerability does not, and you are diagnosed with PTSD.
 An assault is also an abnormal working condition.

 So if you’re struggling with a mental condition — PTSD or any other disorder — which you think was caused by your job, please contact Pearson Koutcher Law for a free and comprehensive consultation with one of our top Pennsylvania workers’ compensation lawyers.
 We are here to help you receive the benefits you deserve..
 Workers’ comp is all we do.